MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofservicemetricresult_deviceaddress.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServiceMetricResult.DeviceAddress

 ## -description

+Gets the address of the remote device that was the target of the measurement.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The address of the remote device that was the target of the measurement.

 ## -remarks